llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

           part of the host memory specified to `acc_map_data` has already been mapped.
 Clacc produces a runtime error in that case.
+    * `acc_deviceptr`
+        * OpenACC 3.1 is unclear about the behavior when offloading is disabled (thus shared memory).
+Clacc returns the host pointer in that case.
+        * OpenACC 3.1 is unclear about handling of a null pointer.
+          Clacc returns a null pointer in that case.
     * `acc_is_present`
         * OpenACC 3.1 is unclear about handling of a null pointer.
           Clacc returns true in that case.